cideM/dotfiles/README.md

 - [ ] Remove `niv` in favor of Flakes for all inputs
 - [x] Depending on what new laptop I get, use Flakes for HM as well (or just reuse the NixOS config)

+### Notes

+Beware `nix-env`!
+Last time I used it to debug a package and that package stuck around and prevented newer version of that same package to be installed through my normal Nix configuration.
+Somehow I never saw the errors until I actived `verbose` mode for HM.
+Then it told me that there's a conflict between this old `vscode-with-extensions` package and what my config was trying to install.
+Long story short: if you use `nix-env` make sure to clean things up afterwards.